PROGRAM IMPACT

 STUDENT EARNINGS

 The Job Foundation's Conditional Cash Earnings program provides a unique opportunity for students to learn financial literacy while earning money.
-During fiscal year 2021-22, a total of $73,632.50 was awarded to students.
 Approximately 60% of student earnings are held for them in a long-term savings account.
 This establishes a foundation for financial success upon graduating from the program.
 The remaining 40% of earnings may be spent during supervised shopping trips.
 Students fill out a spending plan, choose to donate money to charity, decide if they want to save extra money, balance their checkbook register, and learn about comparison shopping to help them make wise financial decisions.

 The organization strives to provide an effective financial literacy program to ensure students have the tools necessary to take control of their financial future.
 The Job Foundation sets a long-term savings goal of $3,400 for students to achieve.
-Currently, 76% of students (an increase from 72%) are on track to achieve their financial goal upon graduation.
+Currently, 83% of students (an increase from the previous 76%) are on track to achieve their financial goal upon graduation.

 Spending Behaviors of Students